Business / community

 The faculty's links with the community contribute to the depth and breadth of students' experience.
 For example, students work with artists with learning disabilities from the Access to Art programme.
 This award-winning programme involves students as art advocates for artists with learning disabilities.
 It allows the artists to develop their artistic skills, access equipment and integrate into the mainstream arts course at Sussex Downs College.

 We are committed to supporting social and economic engagement in the region.
 Our influence in the region is demonstrated by the robust relationships we have with Brighton and Hove City Council and key organisations such as the Arts Commission, and networks such as Creative Brighton, South Coast Design Forum, and Wired Sussex.
 We also have strong relationships with leading local creative institutions including photography hub Photoworks, leading South East arts agency Lighthouse, the South East Dance agency and community publishers QueenSpark.

-Through Short course programmes we seek whenever possible to offer the skills of the Faculty of Arts staff to a wider community audience through a range of workshops and classes.
+Through short courses in languages and writing we seek whenever possible to offer the skills of the Faculty of Arts staff to a wider community audience through a range of workshops and classes.